 Rice and Corn Stock Inventory

-- Year-on-year, rice stocks in the households increased by 13.98 percent.
-However, stocks in commercial warehouses and in NFA depositories decreased by 27.21 percent and 53.28 percent, respectively (Table 1).
+- Compared with the previous month, stocks in the households and in commercial warehouses increased by 3.47 percent and 60.15 percent, respectively.
+On the other hand, rice stocks in NFA depositories decreased by 17.43 percent (Table 1).

-- The total rice inventory for this month would be adequate for 68 days.
-Stocks in the households would be good for 34 days, those in commercial warehouses for 20 days, and those in NFA depositories for 14 days.
+- The total rice inventory for this month would be sufficient for 95 days.
+Stocks in the households would be enough for 44 days, those in commercial warehouses for 43 days, and those in NFA depositories for 8 days.

 Monthly rice and corn stocks inventory are generated from three sectors, namely: household, commercial, and National Food Authority (NFA).
 The household stocks are taken from the Palay and Corn Stocks Survey (PCSS1) of the PSA, which covers farming and non-farming households nationwide.
 The commercial stocks are sourced from registered grains businessmen through the Commercial Stocks Survey (CSS), conducted by the NFA, the results of which are submitted to PSA.
 NFA stocks are monitored from their warehouses/depositories.